What is SEO and How Does it Work?

 This can be as simple as: “Related Content:_____” or “More on this topic _____”, and link to that post.
 Page linking lets Google know that your topics are related to and relevant to each other.
 This is a great SEO practice.

 #12.
 Connect your site to Google Analytics.
-This doesn’t directly affect your SEO, but it’s the best tool out there to study what you’re doing right with keywords, where your traffic is coming from, what they’re interested in, how long they’re staying on your site…and the list goes on.
+This doesn’t directly affect your SEO, but it’s the best tool out there to evaluate if your SEO keyword tactics are working, where your traffic is coming from, what they’re interested in, how long they’re staying on your site…and the list goes on.

 Having GA added to your site is invaluable information, and will help you perfect your SEO game over time.
 Here’s a YouTube video to show how it’s done.